 Enjoy this site, and please feel free to contact us with your comments

-Thanks to Aurora Fire #99 Brother Hess for attending the AFFI MDA Boot Camp today!
+Thanks to Aurora Fire #99 Brother Hess for attending the AFFI MDA Boot Camp!
 Firefighter/Paramedic Hess has been instrumental in the program for the last 5 years.

 With Brother Hess’s help, the Aurora Firefighters Association L#99 and the Aurora Fire Department together have raised nearly $150,000 for MDA over the last 10 years.

-Most importantly thanks to the compassionate citizens and visitors of Aurora for their tremendous support!
+Most importantly thanks to the compassionate citizens and visitors of Aurora.
+We will be looking forward to their continued support in early September during Fill The Boot.

 Robert Reich explains how detrimental “right to work” laws are to unions, union members, and AMERICA!